juliangut/slim-routing/README.md

 * On class annotations (in controller classes)
 * In routing definition files, currently supported in PHP, JSON, XML and YAML

 > Route gathering and compilation can be quite a heavy process depending on how many classes/files and routes are defined, specially in the case of annotations.
-For this reason it's strongly advised to always use Slim's [route collector caching mechanism](https://www.slimframework.com/docs/v4/objects/routing.html#route-expressions-caching) on production applications and invalidate cache on deployment
+For this reason it's strongly advised to always use this library route collector cache and Slim's [route collector caching](https://www.slimframework.com/docs/v4/objects/routing.html#route-expressions-caching) on production applications and invalidate cache on deployment

-Route callbacks can now return `\Jgut\Slim\Routing\Response\ResponseType` objects that will be later transformed into the mandatory `Psr\Message\ResponseInterface` in a way that lets you decouple view from controller
+Route callbacks can now thanks to slim-routing return `\Jgut\Slim\Routing\Response\ResponseType` objects that will be ultimately transformed into the mandatory `Psr\Message\ResponseInterface` in a way that lets you fully decouple view from the route

 ## Installation